Saint Regis University: Operation and history

-The ring began operating in 1999 and during its operation sold more than $6 million worth of phony high school diplomas and undergraduate and graduate degrees to people in more than 130 countries.
-In addition to Saint Regis, the ring operated under the names of Ameritech University, Pan America University, James Monroe University, James Monroe High School, All Saints American University, and New Manhattan University.
+The ring began operating in 1999 and during its operation sold more than $7 million worth of phony high school diplomas and undergraduate and graduate degrees to people in more than 130 countries.
+In addition to Saint Regis, the ring operated under the names of Ameritech University, Pan America University, James Monroe University, James Monroe High School, All Saints American University, New Manhattan University, and others.